 That's it.
 No Playwright.
 No Puppeteer.
 No separate Node daemon.

-Step 2: Install agent-browser
+Step 2: install agent-browser

 The fastest path is via npm.
 Two commands.